-Ms. Changstrom began with Biochemistry and Molecular Biophysics as an advisor in 2018.
+Dr. Barnett began with Biochemistry and Molecular Biophysics as a full time instructor and advisor in 2016.

 Brian Geisbrecht, Ph.D.

 Dr. Geisbrecht has been at Kansas State University since 2013 and an advisor since 2017.
 His research interests include innate immunity, molecular basis of infectious diseases and host-pathogen interactions, structural biology and molecular recognition.

 Dr. Kanost has been at Kansas State University since 1991 and an advisor since 2010.
 His research interests include insect hemolymph proteins: biochemistry and molecular biology, structure and function of serine proteinases, proteinase inhibitors, and antibacterial response proteins from insect hemolymph.